CU-ESIIL/climate_cube_math/docs/streaming_renderer.md

 ## Streaming progress in Jupyter

 When `show_progress=True`, the renderer streams slices and displays a live progress bar.
 It is safe to interrupt and restart without corrupting the cube.

+## Do / Don't for streaming safety

+- ✅ Use xarray methods like `.isel`, `.chunk`, and `.compute()` inside targeted helper functions where you control memory.
+- ✅ Pass `thin_time_factor` or other downsampling parameters when you want lightweight previews.
+- ❌ Don't call `.values` or `np.asarray()` on the **entire** cube within plotting or verb code; rely on streamed frames instead.
+- ❌ Don't coerce dask arrays to NumPy arrays unless the path is explicitly documented for small cubes.